Skip to main content Skip to navigation

 Launched in 2018 by Prof. Michael Scott, the work of the WCN is supported through the generous help of the A. G. Leventis Foundation, Graham and Joanna Barker, and the charity Classics for All.
 It’s main aims are:

-• To provide teachers of classical subjects with resources, advice, and an active support network.
-The WCN website with its ever evolving teaching resource section STOA is an integral part of this support, and WCN are currently working with Classics for All in developing even more unique online resources aimed at supporting the teaching of the Ancient History and Classical Civilisation in schools.
+- To provide teachers of classical subjects with resources, advice, and an active support network.
+The WCN website with its teaching resource section STOA is an integral part of this support.

-• To promote the teaching of Classics in schools not currently offering Classical subjects on their curriculum.
-Working alongside Classics for All and the AHRC funded Advocating Classics Education, the WCN provide information on training and funding available for introducing classics.
+- To promote the teaching of Classics in schools not currently offering Classical subjects on their curriculum.
+Working alongside Classics for All, for which the WCN acts as one of its regional hubs, the WCN provides information on training and funding available for introducing classics.
 The WCN are currently helping to introduce classics in schools in Coventry and Rugby.

-• To promote the research undertaken by Warwick academics to a wider audience.
-Through public events and the creation of specialised online resources (such as our #AskAnAcademic videos), the WCN are dedicated to bringing the work of Warwick Classics to the wider world.
+- To promote the research undertaken by Warwick academics to a wider audience.
+Through public events and the creation of specialised online resources, the WCN are dedicated to bringing the work of Warwick Classics to the wider world.

-Since March 2020 the WCN website with its teacher resources has been visited over half a million times.
+Since its creation the WCN website with its teacher resources has been visited over one million times.

 Research interests